Boudot, Pierre. L’ontologie de Nietzsche. Paris: Presses Universitaires de France, 1971.

 The following is my translation of the introduction, pg.
 5-9.

 I like the total renewal of Nieztsche’s thought in each one of his books.
 Its creative requirement moves in a counter-current, but I consider it able to release to our time the individual sources of genius in the environment of humanity.
-If our society does not understand that, electronic machines will dictate the laws of writing to us before the end of the century.
+If our society does not understand this, electronic machines will dictate the laws of writing to us before the end of the century.
 One who reads Nietzsche does not have to write about all his life in the same book.
 The freedom that this allows is stronger than its deficits.
-We are victims of dogmas, of doctrines, even of ideologies which impose an alleged evolution in its cumbersome immobility.
-On the other hand, those who understand the lesson of Nietzsche will not be “Nietzschean'; instead each of their creative acts will have to be considered different in kind from the preceding one.
-The painful alchemy of these disavowals forces us into silence, modifies our remarks or retains it without solidifying it, elaborating a glance which hates that which it skims over, which is from another age, not of a new time.
+We are victims of dogmas, of doctrines, and of ideologies that impose an alleged evolution in its cumbersome immobility.
+On the other hand, those who understand the lesson of Nietzsche will not be “Nietzschean’; instead, each of their creative acts will have to be considered different in kind from the preceding one.
+The painful alchemy of these disavowals forces us into silence, modifies our remarks, or retains it without solidifying it, elaborating a glance that hates what it skims over, which is from another age, not of a new time.

 To hold creation in one hand and death in the other in truth is not simple.
 Nietzsche, so near to Heraclitus and the Parmenidian One, also had the vocation of an encyclopedist.
 German, he wanted to be Polish, nourished Greek culture, extolled Latinity, practiced a meticulous philology that sliced into the vastness of metaphysics, identified his thought with a synthesis, did not want to give up the analytical inventory, sought the simultaneous achievement of thought and action, declared himself a historian, and concerned creation with the destruction inherent in its nature.
-It was impulsive, but it gives us the inclination to grant this violence to traditional form.
-It invites us to a festival of the intellect, to a pleasure of the genius which leaves behind any trace of bitterness or trouble because its love is too vast.
-It has entrusted a new language to ontology and grace to which it proposes a method making it possible not to yield to the whims of fashion.
-He is the only thinker of our time capable of simultaneously untying interior and exterior alienations.
-He is, in my view, the only one not to render man captive of his fight against any slavery.
-He helps us detest the resentment of such processes which, after having disappeared, lack any complacency in the effort which overcame it or in the way in which one will speak about it.
+He was impulsive, but he gives us the inclination to grant this violence to traditional form.
+He invites us to a festival of the intellect, to a pleasure of the genius which leaves behind any trace of bitterness or trouble because its love is too vast.
+He entrusted a new language to ontology and thanks to which he proposes a method making it possible not to yield to the whims of fashion.
+He is the only thinker of our time capable of simultaneously unbinding interior and exterior alienations.
+He is, in my view, the only one not to make man captive of his fight against any slavery.
+He helps us detest the resentment of such processes, which, after having disappeared, lack any complacency in the effort that overcame it or in the way in which one will speak about it.

-In the midst of all that: Zarathoustra: fascinator, irritator and liberator.
+In the midst of all that: Zarathustra: fascinator, irritator, and liberator.
 If I had a reproach to make to him, it would be that I have enjoyed too passionately what he believed was necessary to separate.
-If I had to summarize to myself I would say that his best lesson is in the voluntary art which lacks its own happiness.
-The glare of this failure reveals the range of it: being given the world to which he addressed himself, he did not want to succeed because it would have been the end of creative freedom that he wanted to rescue from every one of us.
-Its victory would have forever overwhelmed us.
-But it has shown the way.
+If I had to summarize to myself I would say that his best lesson is in the willful art that lacks its own happiness.
+The glare of this failure reveals the extent of it: given the world to which he addressed himself, he did not want to succeed because it would have been the end of creative freedom, which he wanted to rescue for each and every one of us.
+His victory would have forever overwhelmed us.
+But he has shown the way.
 One should simply read the first page of the Prologue of Zarathoustra.
-The Sun is stronger than the sea, fire is victorious over water which is not its opposite but a horizon, a material bridge making it possible for the thought to disappear without destroying itself.
-What the light became at night, Zarathoustra was to men.
+The Sun is stronger than the sea, fire is victorious over water, which is not its opposite but a horizon, a material bridge making it possible for thought to disappear without destroying itself.
+What the light became at night, Zarathustra was to men.
 When it goes from itself towards them, the Sun declines while the light remains.
-Where this spark appears in the middle of the crowd, it is Zarathoustra, who is also the first to vanish into darkness.
-The book thus opens on an ontological wager based on the freedom of men and on a trick of the light triumphing over the night which radiates around it.
+Where this spark appears in the midst of the crowd, it is Zarathoustra, who is also the first to vanish into darkness.
+The book thus opens with an ontological wager based on the freedom of men and on a trick of the light triumphing over the night that radiates around it.
 This trick is what I call hope.

-From all sides, with men of all conditions, one feels today an immense aspiration to express negatively: we want to survive, sometimes positively: we want to live.
-The extreme misfortunes that struck our civilization, our culture and the depths of our nature since the beginning of this century have modified our relation to the world.
+From all sides, with men of all conditions, one feels today an immense aspiration to express negatively: we want to survive; sometimes positively: we want to live.
+The extreme misfortunes that struck our civilization, our culture, and the depths of our nature since the beginning of this century have modified our relation to the world.
 We adults, and with us on every land most of the youth, are not certain that there is still a “world.”
-The structures of everyday life do not allow more to our action or to the judgment which we relate to it in order to recognize ourselves in them.
-They are compromised too much by the centuries and the generations which forged the impossibilities of being happy.
-We are exhausted from making an inventory of negative morals, of feeling our back against the wall, not to be bound to the positivity of the human, to what in the action has raised itself to the rule, to what in the rule has allowed chance to emerge.
+The structures of everyday life do not allow more to our action or to the judgment we relate to it in order to recognize ourselves in them.
+They are compromised too much by the centuries and the generations that forged the impossibilities of being happy.
+We are exhausted from making an inventory of negative morals, of feeling our back against the wall, not to be bound to the positivity of the human, to what in action has raised itself to the rule, to what in the rule has allowed chance to emerge.
 We are exhausted to think in the same way apart from the assumption of a planetary war, which we are likely to die from without having known happiness.
-Therefore Nietzsche’s reflection on creation, in spite of its ambiguity and because of its dead ends, appears resolute to me today.
-I wanted, in this book, to show his single character without dissimulating what it sometimes has of the arbitrary, without hiding what I did not know how to bypass.
+Therefore, Nietzsche’s reflection on creation, in spite of its ambiguity and because of its dead ends, appears resolute to me today.
+I wanted, in this book, to show his unique character without dissimulating what it is sometimes arbitrary about it, without hiding what I did not know how to bypass.
 Nietzsche is, with Marx and Freud, one of the three thinkers whose work is particularly necessary for us.
-On the one hand, it clarifies some of our needs and, on the other hand, it enlightens us on the connected risks to our effort.
-Better than any other he shows that in human thought there are mixed to the point of appearing identical good and evil, life and death, creation and destruction, synthesis and analysis, love and hatred.
+On the one hand, it clarifies some of our needs, and, on the other hand, it enlightens us concerning the connected risks to our effort.
+Better than any other he shows that in human thought there are (mixed to the point of appearing identical) good and evil, life and death, creation and destruction, synthesis and analysis, love and hatred.

 Diacritical means ‘serving to distinguish’ or ‘capable of discriminating.”
 [Translator’s Note].